benemotz/rock-paper-scissors-lizard-spock/README.md

 **Motz, Bénédicte**

 ## Description
 This is a real-time multiplayer game based on the extended Rock Paper Scissors Lizard Spock rules.
-It is built using **Next.js** for the frontend and **Express + Socket.IO** for the backend.
+It is built using **Next.js** (but not using the specific functionalities of nextJs) for the frontend and **Express + Socket.IO** for the backend.
 Players connect, select their moves, and receive instant feedback on the outcome of each round.

 ## Features
 - Real-time communication using Socket.IO